Shilong-Su/starter-hugo-research-group/content/Micellaneous/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: A Panoramic View of Beijing City from Badachu
-        content: Take a look at what we're working on...
+        content: Here is where I was born and lived, also where I dearest in love with...
         align: center
         background:
           image:
-            filename: coders.jpg
+            filename: Beijing.jpg
             filters:
               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: Some Photo Arts
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: Taken on the Lion Rock, Hong Kong
         align: left
         background:
           image:
-            filename: contact.jpg
+            filename: me.jpg
             filters:
               brightness: 0.7
           position: center
           color: '#555'
-      - title: World-Class Semiconductor Lab
+      - title: Know More About ME?
-        content: 'Just opened last month!'
+        content: Just Contact
-        align: right
+        align: left
         background:
           image:
-            filename: welcome.jpg
+            filename: more.jpg
             filters:
               brightness: 0.5
           position: center